hyperledgendary/contract-as-a-service/README.md

 *Aim*

 To show how with IBP 2.5.2, the Chaincode containers that run Smart Contracts can be run in a namespace of your own choosing in K8S.
-This is a new feature of IBP, and is made possible by the underlying Hyperledger Fabric - Extenal Chaincode and Chaincode-as-a-server features.
+This is a new feature of IBP, and is made possible by the underlying Hyperledger Fabric Extenal Chaincode and Chaincode-as-a-server features.

 *Objectives*
 - Setup an Ansible based environment to use for configuration
-- Build a NodeJS Smart Contract in a Docker image & push the image to the repository
+- Build a NodeJS Smart Contract in a Docker image & push the image to an image repository
 - Using the IBP Ansible collection, provision a basic network of Peers and Orderers
 - Provision the K8S resources needed to run the Docker image
 - Create the secrets needed to retrieve the image
 - Deployment of the actual chaincode
 - Testing it!

-And using TLS between the peer and chaincode.
+- And using TLS between the peer and chaincode.

 ## Setup

 This tutorial will assume that you have an installed IBP, hosted within an IKS cluster.
-This will also
+The same approach should be applicable to other K8S instances.

 ### Suitable Python environment
 Ansible is a main feature of this setup, and as Ansible is written in Python getting a Python environment is essential.
 Experience has shown getting python setup can be time consuming and awkward.
 The easiest way that I've found to do this succesfully - and most importantly *repeatdly succesful* is using [pipenv](https://pipenv.pypa.io/en/latest/)